-Columbus, Ohio June 28, 2019
+Columbus, Ohio

+June 25, 2020

-As the financial management of the Stark Area Regional Transit Authority (Authority or SARTA), we offer readers of these financial statements this narrative overview and analysis of the financial activities of the Authority for the fiscal year ended December 31, 2018.
+As the financial management of the Stark Area Regional Transit Authority (Authority or SARTA), we offer readers of these financial statements this narrative overview and analysis of the financial activities of the Authority for the fiscal years ended December 31, 2019 and 2018.
 This discussion and analysis is designed to assist the reader in focusing on the significant financial issues and activities and to identify any significant changes in financial position.
 We encourage readers to consider the information presented here in conjunction with the basic financial statements as a whole.